shawshubham/shawshubham.github.io/content/learning/advanced-skills/low-level-design/2_SOLID-in-action/2_4_srp-example3.md

 ---
-title: "Single Responsibility Principle (SRP) - Enhancements: Enum, Logging & Final Touches"
+title: "SRP – Enhancements: Enum, Logging & Final Touches"
 description: "Strengthen your understanding of the Single Responsibility Principle by using enums, structured logging, and preparing a production-ready design."
 keywords:
   - single responsibility principle java